mcdeoliveira/rcpy/doc/modules.rst

       Wait for pin to change state.

-      If `timeout` is not :samp:`None` wait at most `timeout` ms.
+      If `timeout` is not :samp:`None` wait at most `timeout` ms otherwise wait forever until the input changes.

-      If `timeout` is negative wait forever.
-This call cannot be interrupted.

-      If `timeout` is :samp:`None` wait forever by repeatedly polling in :py:data:`rcpy.gpio.POLL_TIMEOUT` ms. This call can only be interrupted by calling :py:func:`rcpy.exit`.

    .. py:method:: high(debounce = 0, timeout = None)